-In legal argumentation and practice, "restrictive" and "extensive" interpretations are often described as techniques that are used when the literal meaning of a legal provision (hereafter standard meaning) does not correspond to the intended meaning of the legislature.
+a straightforward line can be drawn between the two canons, then the legality of a analogical extension and interpretive extension, as it is traditionally conceived by legal scholars.
+Then we will concentrate on a recent Italian case (the "Vatican Radio have been legally convicted of a criminal offence, claimed to argue from extensive interpretation and not from analogy.
+We shall assess, in this respect, whether the argumentation of the Court was sound.
+Finally, we will propose an original account of the distinction between analogical reasoning and interpretive extension, based upon the principle of semantic tolerance and its inferential structure in legal argumentation.
+In doing this, we will highlight the different constraints put on the interpreter are often described as techniques that are used when the literal meaning of a legal provision (hereafter standard meaning) does not correspond to the intended meaning of the legislature.
 It may be the case that the legislature, by enacting a statute, says one thing but means another.
-In the legal jargon, it is commonly claimed in these circumstances either that lex magis dixit quam voluit (the law said more than it wanted to say) or that legis minus dixit quam voluit (the law said less than it wanted to say).
+In the legal jargon, it is commonly claimed in these circumstances either that lex magis dixit quam voluit (the law said more than it wanted to say) or that lex minus dixit quam voluit (the law said less than it wanted to say).
 Now, when the standard meaning of a legal provision differs from the intended meaning, a court that decides a case according to the former will fail to enforce the law that the legislature intended to make.
 Restrictive and extensive interpretation serve to address this issue.
 These interpretive techniques give the judge the opportunity to set aside the standard meaning of the statute in order to bridge the gap between what is said and what is intended.
-And they do this either narrowing the set of cases that the statute would have ruled if the judge had interpreted it literally, or expanding this set.
+And they do this either narrowing the set of cases that the statute would have ruled if the judge had interpreted it literally.

+Case") where the Italian Court of Cassation, in declaring that the accused could or expanding this set.
 In the latter circumstance, one or more cases that do not fall under the standard meaning of the statute will be ruled according to it nevertheless.

-As a consequence, what does it happen when a legal provision is interpreted extensively?
-A case is not regulated by the law according to the standard interpretation of a legal text, but it becomes such on the basis of a second way of interpreting the same text.
+is not regulated by the law according to the standard interpretation of a legal text, but it becomes such on the basis of a second way of interpreting the same text.